hlissnake/resume/README.md

 	* Java/J2EE, Spring MVC, RESTful, Web service
 	* SQL, Hibernate
 	* ASP.NET, C#

+* #### BlockChain
+	* Bitcoin fundamental theroy;
+	* Ethereum smart contract solidity;
+	* Exchange operating principle and API;

 ## Experiences

+* #### Senior Software Engineer
+  ##### Air New Zealand : from 2017-04 to Now
+  	* Responsible for Front-end developing role in Flight Booking team;
+	* Participate in React migration on the legacy system;

-* #### Web Application Developer   ##### Tourism Holdings Limited : from 2016-03 to Now	* As a major role in developing React & Redux to delivery high performed features and great experience for production;	* Responsible for Node.js RESTful api developing, as a middleware system to call SOAP web service;	* Participate in the front-end architecture work in a new generation system developed by React. working with backend dev on AWS ElasticBeanstalk, S3 bucket, API Gateway;	* Responsible on production page performance. resolved significant webpage optimisation
+* #### Web Application Developer
+  ##### Tourism Holdings Limited : from 2016-03 to 2017-04
+	* As a major role in developing React & Redux to delivery high performed features and great experience for production;
+	* Responsible for Node.js RESTful api developing, as a middleware system to call SOAP web service;
+	* Participate in the front-end architecture work in a new generation system developed by React. working with backend dev on AWS ElasticBeanstalk, S3 bucket, API Gateway;
+	* Responsible on production page performance. resolved significant webpage optimisation

 * #### Sr Front-end Developer
   ##### `Vodafone New Zealand` : from 2015-11 to Now